Associate Professor Eskisehir Osmangazi University, Turkey

 Dental Congress 2017

-Conference Series LLC organized the 28th Asia Pacific Congress on Dental and Oral Health at Seri Pacific Hotel Kuala Lumpur, Malaysia during July 10-12, 2017 was organized with a focus on “Novel Advancements in Dental and Oral Health”.
+28th Asia Pacific Congress on Dental and Oral Health has been organized at Seri Pacific Hotel Kuala Lumpur, Malaysia during July 10-12, 2017 was organized with a focus on “Novel Advancements in Dental and Oral Health”.
 It was a great success where eminent keynote speakers from various reputed universities and organizations made their resplendent presence and addressed the gathering.

 Dental Congress 2017 Organizing Committee would like to thank the Moderator of the conference, Farhat Kazmi, Princess Noura Bint Abdulrehman University, KSA and Kamsiah G Haider, Private Clinical Prosthodontist, Malaysia who contributed enormously for the smooth functioning of this event.